ambreenraheem/first_markdownfile.md/README.md

 Additionally, many platforms, including GitHub and Reddit, support Markdown, enabling seamless content creation and sharing across various applications.

-With project using Markdown and Jupyter Notebook in Visual Studio Code
+With a project using Markdown and Jupyter Notebook in Visual Studio Code